jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-09-Blue-Tech-Opportunities.md

 Together, we can build a blue tech ecosystem rooted in this place, these waters, and these communities—one that creates economic opportunity while protecting the Great Lakes that define us.

-*What other connections do you see to get students involed in citizen science driven research and develpment?*
+*What other connections do you see to get students involved in citizen science driven research and development?*

 **References:**
 1. [LSSU Team AMORE Blog](https://robonation.org/lssu-mathworks-students-blog/)